elixir-engineering-logo

 Management of Actions

 Actions need to be auditable.
-The recorded response to an action should provide information on how the action was implemented, what documents and drawings were updated and when.
+The recorded response to an action should provide information on how the action was implemented, what documents and drawings were updated, and when.
 Actions also need to be appropriate.
-Review actions are distributed to the relevant engineers for close-out with the interpretation of the action often left to the individual engineer, especially if he/she was not present in the review.
-A check is therefore needed that that the action close-out is an adequate response to the action.
-This check may be a review by the project design safety engineer but some projects have more rigorous assurance involving review and sign-off of each action by the client and contractor.
+Review actions are distributed to the relevant engineers for close-out, with the interpretation of the action often left to the individual engineer, especially if he/she was not present in the review.
+A check is therefore needed that the action close-out is an adequate response to the action.
+This check may be a review by the project design safety engineer, but some projects have more rigorous assurance involving review and sign-off of each action by the client and contractor.
 The approach should be decided early enough to ensure that adequate resources are in place at the right time.

 Management of change

-In almost all projects, the design continues to develop after each HSE design review is completed and each design modification threatens to introduce new hazards and invalidate earlier reviews.
+In almost all projects, the design continues to develop after each HSE design review is completed, and each design modification threatens to introduce new hazards and invalidate earlier reviews.
 An effective management of change process is required to safeguard the integrity of the design.
-Each proposed design change needs to be subjected to review before implementation and where required, a HAZOP team should be reconvened to assess the change.
+Each proposed design change needs to be subjected to review before implementation, and where required, a HAZOP team should be reconvened to assess the change.
 Reconvening the same team may be difficult.

-When the project reaches the end of the design phase, a Final Safety Review is required.
-The purpose of the Final Safety Review is to confirm that all of the project design has been subjected to HSE design review, all design related actions have been closed and all design changes post review have been subjected to a management of change review.
+When the project reaches the end of the design phase, a final safety review is required.
+The purpose of the Final Safety Review is to confirm that all of the project design has been subjected to HSE design review, all design-related actions have been closed and all design changes post review have been subjected to a management of change review.
 This review should include an audit of the project’s management of change procedure for assurance that the procedure has been implemented effectively on the project.
-It is important that any field changes are also subject to review and they occur after a ‘Final Safety Review’.
+It is important that any field changes are also subject to review, and they occur after a ‘Final Safety Review’.

-Some of the review actions may be for implementation by the operating company and fall outside the main project scope and some means of transferring these, and the responsibility for their closure, to the operating company will be needed.
+Some of the review actions may be for implementation by the operating company and fall outside the main project scope, and some means of transferring these, and the responsibility for their closure, to the operating company will be needed.
 A record of their transfer is also needed.
 Even after transfer, it may be prudent to continue to monitor these actions and remind the client of the need to close all actions.

 Conclusions

-HSE Design Reviews are an important part of a project and their successful execution requires much effort, skill and experience.
+HSE Design Reviews are an important part of a project, and their successful execution requires much effort, skill and experience.

 • The review meeting is the tip of the iceberg: do not forget that more resources are needed for the preparation beforehand, the issuing and updating of review reports and the significant effort in closing-out actions.